SidonTheTroll/SidonTheTroll/README.md

 Sup?
 [Sidon](https://www.youtube.com/watch?v=dQw4w9WgXcQ) here!
 You can also call me Sid or Haru.

-I'm a student in HS and codes sometimes has hobby.
+I'm a HS student and codes sometimes has hobby.
 (Don't tell others that I like to exploit stuff)

 Friendship over with Windows not Linux is my best friend.